Dating abuse is a pattern of behaviors that someone uses to control an intimate partner—where they go, what they do, who they see, or what they wear.

 - Explore your situation and answer any questions you may have.

 - Help you plan for safety in school and at home.

 - Talk with you about how to be helpful to someone you care about.

 - Keep your information confidential.

-If you’re more comfortable talking to someone in person at our resource center or at your school, just contact us or call our hotline to schedule a time to meet.
+If you’re more comfortable talking to someone in person at our office or at your school, just contact us or call our hotline to schedule a time to meet.
 Your guidance counselor or a teacher can also help you get in touch with us.